 • These paints work best when combined with proper moisture control.
 The paint can resist mold growth only if the moisture source is managed.
 If there’s a persistent issue with leaks or high humidity, mold can still develop behind or around the paint.
 Addressing the root cause of moisture—whether through repairs, improved ventilation, or dehumidification—is essential for long-term mold prevention.

-• Mold-resistant paint only treats visible surfaces, not all mold-prone areas.
+• This type of paint only treats visible surfaces, not all mold-prone areas.
 It doesn’t protect other areas where mold might grow, such as behind walls or hidden spaces.

 The Right Way to Address Mold Problems